COUPLE-ELI/Alx-printf-Project/README.md

-0x11.
-C - printf
-Group project
+TASK 0x11.c
+PROJECT DONE by OMOTAYO AND ELIJAH

-As a consequence, be careful not to push any c file containing a main function in the root directory of your project (you could have a test folder containing all your tests files including main functions)
+Noted : As a consequence, be careful not to push any c file containing a main function in the root directory of your project (you could have a test folder containing all your tests files including main functions)
-Our main files will include your main header file (main.h): #include main.h You might want to look at the gcc flag -Wno-format when testing with your _printf and the standard printf.
-Example of test file that you could use
+Our main files will include your main header file (main.h): #include main.h

+The gcc compiler provided was able to compile all the file.

-TASK 0
+Task 0
+These task was able to take one to three argument
+As leasted below.
 I'm not going anywhere.
 You can print that wherever you want to.
 I'm here and I'm a Spur for life mandatory
 Write a function that produces output according to a format.